barissimsek/gopython/aws/sqs/README.md

 region = us-west-2
 ```

-Install boto3 library to use AWS services:
+Install boto3 library to be able to use AWS services:

 ```
 $ sudo pip install boto3